Hidden in Plain Sight

 It’s been said that success is the combination of preparation and chance.
 When it comes to scientific discovery, there is a third element, too: curiosity.

-As it turned out, the answer was yes – but only after Isbell was able to tame the plant’s wild nature.
-In its natural form, pennycress has low germination and a highly variable flowering and seed maturation period.
-With careful line selection and development, Isbell was able to produce a tight flowering plant where all the seeds matured uniformly and could be successfully harvested, leading to a commercially relevant crop.
+As it turned out, the answer was yes – but only after Isbell was able to tame its wild nature.
+In its natural form, pennycress has a highly variable flowering and seed maturation period.
+With careful line selection and development, Isbell was able to develop a tight flowering plant where all the seeds matured uniformly and could be harvested, leading to a commercially relevant crop.
 Ultimately, his simple moment of curiosity birthed what may be not only a fuel, but an animal feed, a cover crop and an ingredient in human food as well.

 Biofuel has long been a goal of agricultural researchers, and it was one of the first possible uses that they explored with pennycress.
 With as much as 36% oil content (nearly twice the amount in soybeans), the seeds were a very promising source.
 Since those early days, the effort to fly jets and propel cars with the plant seed oil has received a significant boost from a commercial partnership with a private company where development continues, with promising results.

 Beyond possible products, there are also broad benefits in growing pennycress.
 In the upper Midwest, it is common for farmers to grow rotations of corn and soybeans, alternating the two summer annual crops from one year to the next.
-However, this practice leaves the soil without plant cover between autumn and spring, making it susceptible to erosion and unwanted loss of nutrients over time.
-By planting pennycress as a winter annual crop between corn and soybean production, farmers can simultaneously generate an additional cash stream from the new crop and reduce some of the unintended harms of conventional Midwest crop rotations.
+However, this practice leaves the soil without plant cover between autumn and spring, making it susceptible to erosion and unwanted loss of soil nutrients over time.
+By planting pennycress as a winter annual crop between corn and soybean production, farmers can reduce some of the unintended harms of conventional Midwest crop rotations.

-“Pennycress, which is planted in the fall after harvesting a summer crop, can take up most of the excess nitrogen left behind in the soil by that crop,” said Dr. Russ Gesch, Research Plant Physiologist with the North Central Soil Conservation Research Lab, in Morris, MN.
+“Pennycress can take up as much as 90% of the excess nitrogen that’s left behind by corn and wheat after harvest in the fall,” said Russ Gesch, research plant physiologist with the North Central Soil Conservation Research Lab, in Morris, MN.
 “Springtime is critical for us, because that’s when most of that nitrogen gets leached into groundwaters or it turns to nitrous oxide and goes up in the atmosphere.
 Nitrous oxide is 300 times more potent than CO2 in terms of global warming.
 By having pennycress cover on the soil at this time, it’s taking up that excess nitrogen, not allowing it to get into the groundwater, it’s keeping it in the cropping system.

 “It also prevents erosion, when you’ve got living cover out there on the landscape,” he added.
 “Pennycress flowers earlier than almost any other plant on the landscape, and when beekeepers are bringing their bees back to the upper Midwest, which is a primary area that they keep them in during the summertime, there’s forage – pollen and nectar from those flowering plants.
 Pollinators have been suffering.
 Pennycress is another alternative forage source for honeybees early in the spring and summer, and that’s huge too.
 Those are some of the issues that society is really looking at, that it wants to find solutions for.
 This is one solution.”